SUSE/ha-sap-terraform-deployments/aws/README.md

 - A route table with its corresponding associations.
 - EC2 instances.

-By default, this configuration will create 3 instances in AWS: one for support services (mainly iSCSI as most other services - DHCP, NTP, etc - are provided by Amazon) and 2 cluster nodes, but this can be changed to deploy more cluster nodes as needed.
+By default it creates 3 instances in AWS: one for support services (mainly iSCSI as most other services - DHCP, NTP, etc - are provided by Amazon) and 2 cluster nodes, but this can be changed to deploy more cluster nodes as needed.
+Also, the salt provisioning can be configured to deploy single SAP HANA instances, SAP HANA instances with System Replication enabled or the SUSE SAP HANA cluster based on the SAPHanaSR resource agent.

-Once the infrastructure created by Terraform, the servers are provisioned with Salt in background.
+Once the infrastructure is created provisioning is made  with Salt in background.

- ## Provisioning by Salt
- The cluster and HANA installation is done using Salt Formulas.
- To customize this provisioning, you have to create the pillar files (cluster.sls and hana.sls) according to the examples in the [pillar_examples](https://github.com/SUSE/ha-sap-terraform-deployments/blob/master/pillar_examples) folder (more information in the dedicated [README](https://github.com/SUSE/ha-sap-terraform-deployments/blob/master/pillar_examples/README.md))

-## Relevant files
+# Specification:

 These are the relevant files and what each provides: